Run the World (TV series)

 Run the World is an American comedy television series created by Leigh Davenport, who is co-executive producer with Yvette Lee Bowser.
 Set in Harlem, it centers on a group of friends (portrayed by Amber Stevens West, Andrea Bordeaux, Bresha Webb, and Corbin Reid) navigating relationships and the professional world.
 Run the World is produced by Bowser's SisterLee Productions and Lionsgate Television.

 The eight-episode half-hour series premiered on Starz on May 16, 2021.
 It received positive reviews and holds a 100% rating on review aggregator Rotten Tomatoes.
-In August 2021, the series was renewed for a second season.
-Season two will premiere on May 26, 2023.
+In August 2021, the series was renewed for a second season, which premiered on May 26, 2023.
+In September 2023, the series was canceled after two seasons.

 Plot

 "Run the World is the story of a group of Black women – vibrant, fiercely loyal best friends – who work, live and play in Harlem as they strive for world domination.
 At its core, it's an unapologetically female show about enviable friendship and not only surviving – but thriving together."